Business partners and founders may argue on the following:

 How to use this: Approach the conversation strategically.
 Make it less about a reprimand, more about an opportunity to explore how you two can continue working together.
 Here’s a sample template for how you can approach this conversation with your business partner:

 “Tom, look, after months of trying to get realigned and make things work between us, it seems like the problems keep occurring.
 We’re having a hard time working together.
 I want to have a conversation with you about our current equity split.
 Can we have a conversation about this?

 You can keep it a bit vague while letting them know that the intention is to explore the equity structure.
 Remember, your business partner’s initial reaction will be that something will be taken away from them, which means they will work to fight for it.
 Your task is to overcome this initial reaction by asking questions and seeing if they agree with you that, combined with their lower work input and time into the business, they deserve a smaller equity stake.

 Pro tip: involve a neutral third party to help facilitate the conversation.
 He or she can be a mediator, a trusted advisor, or someone from your board.
 You want someone to provide a neutral assessment and provide a safe space where you can have the conversation and discuss the issue openly.

 Step #5: Dissolve the Business Partnership

 When to use this: Again, this is the last resort option.
-And how you navigate the ending of the relationship will be just as important here as you evaluate the level of risk and how to do it gracefully, and assess the different stakeholders that may need to be involved in the decision pre- and post breakup.
+And how you navigate the ending of the relationship will be just as important here.
+Evaluate the level of risk together, do it gracefully, and assess the different stakeholders that may need to be involved in the decision pre- and post breakup.